GHmods/scze/README.md

 - Global Configuration File is: 'hlze_global.ini'
 - Per Map Configuration File is loaded as: '[map_name].hlze.ini'
 #### The mod is not starting ?!?!?!
-Its probably because of Save/Load System.
+##### Its probably because of Save/Load System.
-##### Make sure to create some aditional folders to match this path 'svencoop/scripts/maps/store/hlze'
+> Make sure to create some aditional folders to match this path 'svencoop/scripts/maps/store/hlze'
-##### !!!
-Not inside 'svencoop_addon' folder,..., IT MUST BE IN 'svencoop' Folder!
 #### The mod still won't start ?!?!!
 I don't know, email me.
 #### How to add new class?